Duration

 Evaluation process

-Evaluations are done on a quarterly basis and fellows will meet with the program director to discuss these assessments and their educational experience.
+Evaluations are done quarterly, and fellows will meet with the program director to discuss these assessments and their educational experience.

 To apply